knuesel/callisto/src/handlers.typ

   scope: (
     // Note that for images specified by disk path, the default markdown-cell
     // handler delegates to the "image/x.path" handler.
 Users should define
-    // that handler to fix image path resolution.
+    // that handler to fix image path resolution (until Typst gets a 'path'
+    // type).
     image: ctx.handlers.at("image/x.markdown-cell").with(ctx: ctx),
   ),
   ..args,